Mer7in/3-column-preview-card-component/README.md

 wtring less css is sometimes the better way to achieve what we want.
 This is a general rule.
 There are times when you want to use height, but for the most part, they cause more issues than they solve.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

 Use this section to outline areas that you want to continue focusing on in future projects.
 These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources